bahrus/fetch-for/README.md

 What this example illustrates is that the target attribute is *not* using simple css selectors to find the target.
 Rather it is using a custom syntax that is optimized for creating linkages between elements of peer elements, and/or between elements and its custom element host container.

-It uses a custom "irregular expresso" (name pending) syntax for describing, as concisely as possible and optimized for common scenarios, how to search for a nearby element, and also what event to respond to if applicable.
+It uses a custom syntax for describing, as concisely as possible and optimized for common scenarios, how to search for a nearby element, and also what event to respond to if applicable.
+This syntax is referred to as "directed scoping specifiers" (DSS).

 ## Specifying dependencies